 Symptom Action Notes keep sounding, without stopping.
 Turn power off and then back on to initialize all Digital Keyboard settings (page E-13).
 Replace the batteries with new ones or switch over to AC adaptor power (page E-9).
 Some notes are cut off while they are playing.
-Notes are cut off whenever the number of notes being sounded exceeds the maximum polyphony value of 48 (24 for some tones).
+Notes are cut off whenever the number of notes being sounded exceeds the maximum polyphony value of 64 (21 to 32 for some tones).
 This does not indicate malfunction.
-See the separate "Appendix".
 The volume or tone setting I configured has changed.
-Adjust the main volume setting (page E-13).
+Adjust the volume setting (page E-13).
 Turn power off and then back on to initialize all Digital Keyboard settings (page E-13).
 Replace the batteries with new ones or switch over to AC adaptor power (page E-9).
 Output volume does not change even though I change my keyboard pressure.
-Change the Touch Response setting (page E-95).
+Change the Touch Response setting (page E-131).
 Turn power off and then back on to initialize all Digital Keyboard settings (page E-13).
 In certain keyboard ranges, the volume and tone quality sound are slightly different from those in other keyboard ranges.
 This is due to system limitations.
 It does not indicate malfunction.
 With some tones, octaves do not change at the far ends of the keyboard.
 This is due to system limitations.
 It does not indicate malfunction.
 The pitch of the notes does not match other accompanying instruments or sounds strange when played along with other instruments.
-When the (TRANSPOSE) indicator is displayed, it means that the transpose setting (page E-18) has been used to change the pitch of the keyboard.
+When the TRANSPOSE indicator is displayed, it means that the transpose setting (page E-18) has been used to change the pitch of the keyboard.
 Return the transpose setting to 00.
-When the (SCALE) indicator is displayed, it means that the scale setting (page E-21) has been used to change the Digital Keyboard's initial default setting.
+When the SCALE indicator is displayed, it means that the scale setting (page E-21) has been used to change the Digital Keyboard's initial default setting.
 Use the procedure under "To select a preset scale" (page E-21) to change to the "Equal" preset scale.
-If the (SCALE) indicator remains on the display after you select "Equal", use the dial or the R-14 (-, +) buttons to change to another preset scale other than "Equal" and then select "Equal" again.
 Turn power off and then back on to initialize all Digital Keyboard settings (page E-13).
 The reverb of notes seems to change suddenly.
-Check and adjust the reverb setting (page E-34).
+Check and adjust the reverb setting (page E-31).
 Turn power off and then back on to initialize all Digital Keyboard settings (page E-13).
 Operation Tone, rhythm, and other settings revert to their initial defaults whenever you turn on the Digital Keyboard.
 The Digital Keyboard may be configured to restore default settings (factory default settings or settings registered by you) when power is turned on.
-If you want the Digital Keyboard to remember its last setup and restore it the next time it is turned on, select "on" for the Auto Resume setting (page E-98).
+If you want the Digital Keyboard to remember its last setup and restore it the next time it is turned on, select "on" for the Auto Resume setting (page E-134).
 Computer Connection I can't exchange data between the Digital Keyboard and a computer.
-Check to make sure that the USB cable is connected to the Digital Keyboard and computer, and that the device is selected correctly with your computer's music software settings (page E-109).
+Check to make sure that the USB cable is connected to the Digital Keyboard and computer, and that the device is selected correctly with your computer's music software settings (page E-145).
 Turn off the Digital Keyboard and then exit the music software on your computer.
 Next, turn the Digital Keyboard back on and then restart the music software on your computer.